ALowtonQA/ALowtonQA_IMS/README.md

 #### Eclipse

-Go to this link [download Eclipse.] (https://www.eclipse.org/downloads/) Download the X86_64 executable.
+Go to this link [download Eclipse](https://www.eclipse.org/downloads/) Download the X86_64 executable.
 Run the .exe and complete the setup wizard to install Eclipse, default/java options are fine throughout.

 #### MySQL Server

-Go to this link [download MySQL.] (https://dev.mysql.com/downloads/windows/installer/8.0.html) Download the *mysql-installer-community-8.0.24.0.msi* Complete the setup wizard, making sure to select MySQL server.
+Go to this link [download MySQL](https://dev.mysql.com/downloads/windows/installer/8.0.html) Download the *mysql-installer-community-8.0.24.0.msi* Complete the setup wizard, making sure to select MySQL server.
 All default options are fine, with a default password of **root** for the server